The following info will provide assistance to setup your FLEXlm server.

 - startflexlm.bat (A sample script for starting the server for test purposes)

 NOTE: It is best to take the contents of this folder and copy them to the new server computer.
-Or, if the server computer has Altia software installed, then these files are already on the server computer.
+Or, if the server computer has Altia software installed, these files are already on the server computer.

 VERY IMPORTANT TIPS:

-- Only use an Altia version of the lmutil program: On Windows, only use lmutil.exe from the Altia software installation "flexlm" folder.
+- Only use an Altia version of the lmutil program: On Windows, only use lmutil.exe from the Altia software installation flexlm folder.
 The lmutil program is a FLEXlm command line utility for checking server status and borrowing.
 Other versions usually do not work correctly with Altia's ALTIALMD process.
 A possible error from lmutil.exe when using the wrong version is: No socket connection to license server manager. (-7,10015)

 Introduction to an Altia floating license file